 First Nations people continue to face significant barriers to wellness including systemic racism and colonization.
-The FNHA works together with our health governance partners on addressing ongoing Indigenous-specific racism and colonization.
-The FNHA, FNHDA and FNHC developed an Anti-Racism, Cultural Safety and Humility Framework and Action Plan (2021) which guides ongoing work towards a health system free from Indigenous-specific racism.
-FNHA is committed to the transformation of the BC health system through Indigenous ways of knowing, and by becoming a world leader in cultural safety and humility and Indigenousspecific anti-racism in the workplace.
+The FNHA works together with our First Nations Health Governance Partners on addressing ongoing Indigenous-specific racism and colonialism.
+The FNHA, FNHC and FNHDA developed an Anti-Racism, Cultural Safety and Humility Framework and Action Plan (2021) which guides ongoing work towards a health system free from Indigenous-specific racism.
+The FNHA is committed to the transformation of the BC health system through First Nations ways of knowing, and by becoming a world leader in cultural safety and humility and Indigenous-specific anti-racism in the workplace.